laurakond/Stitch-Art-Guides-pp4/README.md

 #### How to Clone
 To clone the repository in Github:
 1. Follow steps 1 & 2 as in the deployment section above.
-2. Click on the "Code" button (often a bright color that stands out) in the top right corner just above the "commits" history.
+2. Click on the "Code" button (often a bright color that stands out) at the top right corner just above the "commits" history.
     - Select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 3. Open the terminal in your chosen code editor and change the current working directory to the location you want to use for the cloned directory.
-4. Type 'git clone' into the terminal and then paste the copied link and press enter.
+    - Type 'git clone' into the terminal and then paste the copied link and press enter.
+    - OR, if working with VSCode, select "Clone Git Repository" and save the file on your device as prompted.
+4. If you are working on a local IDE such as VS code, you need to create a virtual environment:
+    - in the terminal write the command `python -m venv [directory-name]`
+    - To activate the virtual environment write `[directory-name]/Scripts/Activate`
+    - If you need to deactivate it, type `deactivate` in the terminal
+    - remember to include this to the .gitignore file
+5. Next, create an env.py file where you will keep your key data and make sure it is included in the .gitignore file.
+Key data can include:
+    - DATABASE_URL
+    - SECRET_KEY
+    - CLOUDINARY_URL
+    - SITE_OWNER_EMAIL
+    - SITE_OWNER_PASSWORD
+6. Import all the dependencies required for the project to run.
+You can do so by entering `pip install -r requirements.txt` for the VSCode or `pip3 install -r requirements.txt` for Gitpod IDE.
+7. Set up a database using postgreSQL.

 ### Heroku
 To deploy to the Heroku website, follow the steps below:
+Inside your project:
+ - install the latest gunicorn to your virtual environment
+ - install the latest whitenoise version
+ - add both dependencies to the requirements.txt
+ - Create a Procfile declaring the web process `web: ` followed by a command to execute the project, for example `python3 manage.py runserver`if using Gitpod as your IDE.
+ - Create a runtime.txt and note the closest version of Python to the one you use.
+ - Make sure your DEBUG in settings.py is set to False

 1. Navigate to https://www.heroku.com platform website.
 2. Create or log in to your account.
 3. Once on your dashboard: